Registration and Attendance Requirements

 In order to be eligible for the LL.M. degree, LL.M. candidates must complete at least 23 credits of work (including course work and written work) graded Low Pass (LP) or higher; of those 23 credits, no fewer than 3 must be graded Pass (P) or higher.

 Students failing to meet minimum grade requirements may be allowed, by decision of the Graduate Committee, to undertake substitute work, take a different examination in the same course, or retake courses within the next academic year following the end of their LL.M. year.
-All additional work must be completed no later than 12 months after the end of the LL.M. year.
+All additional work must be completed no later than 12 months after the end of the year in which the student matriculated in the LL.M. program.
 Outside of the foregoing circumstance, however, all work must be completed within a single academic year consistent with the fact that the LL.M. is a single academic year degree program.